navaneeth001/STIX2viz/README.md

+This package is under maintenance we will be back with the latest version soon!

 React STIX2 Visualization Component
 This React component enables developers to generate STIX2 visualizations from STIX 2 JSON files within their React applications.
 It is inspired by the STIX Visualization project from the OASIS CTI Open Repository.